dacatchman/pixi-planckjs-demo/README.md

 ## Live Demo

-There is now a livedemo of this demo at [github pages](https://dacatchman.github.io/pixi-planckjs-demo/).
+There is now a live demo hosted by [GitHub Pages](https://dacatchman.github.io/pixi-planckjs-demo/).

 ## Usage